Marrakesh: Climate

-A hot semi-arid climate (Köppen climate classification BSh) predominates at Marrakesh.
+Marrakesh features a hot semi-arid climate (Köppen climate classification BSh) with long, hot dry summers and brief, mild to cool winters.
 Average temperatures range from 12 C in the winter to 26–30 C in the summer.
 The relatively wet winter and dry summer precipitation pattern of Marrakesh mirrors precipitation patterns found in Mediterranean climates.
-However, the city receives less rain than is typically found in a Mediterranean climate, resulting in a semi-arid climate classification.
+However, the city receives less rain than is typically found in a Mediterranean climate, which results in a semi-arid climate classification.

 Between 1961 and 1990 the city averaged 281.3 mm of precipitation annually.
 Barrows says of the climate, "The region of Marrakesh is frequently described as desert in character, but, to one familiar with the southwestern parts of the United States, the locality does not suggest the desert, rather an area of seasonal rainfall, where moisture moves underground rather than by surface streams, and where low brush takes the place of the forests of more heavily watered regions.
 The location of Marrakesh on the north side of the Atlas, rather than the south, prevents it from being described as a desert city, and it remains the northern focus of the Saharan lines of communication, and its history, its types of dwellers, and its commerce and arts, are all related to the great south Atlas spaces that reach further into the Sahara desert."